 Basic Dynamic Analysis

-This part of the dynamic process involves actually executing the malware and observing the behavior onto the system so as to remove the infection and prepare signatures, or both.
+This part of the dynamic process involves actually executing the malware and observing the behaviour onto the system so as to remove the infection and prepare signatures, or both.
 But before we get into this step it is highly recommended that we have a separate isolated environment so that we don’t risk our system or network to some damage.

 Advanced Static Analysis